 Surgeons possess incredible patience and stability, psychologists are fantastic listeners, and chefs have excellent memory.
 Like any other professional role, great marketers tend to carry a particular set of skills.
 These can be skills you’re born with or skills you develop and fine-tune through schooling and real-life practice.

 Either way, the following skills and aptitudes are typically required to excel in any marketing role:

 - Problem-solving.
-Imagine the conundrum marketers faced when DVR was released and commercials became futile.
+Imagine the conundrum marketers faced when DVR came out and commercials became futile.
 What about the overwhelming switch to mobile versus desktop?
-These trends in the marketplace forever changed the way businesses sold to us, and marketers were on the front lines of those shifts, huddling and figuring out to how to solve new problems that came their way.
+These trends in the marketplace forever changed the way businesses sell, and marketers were on the front lines of those shifts, huddling and figuring out how to solve new problems that came their way.
 Great marketers are problem-solvers.

 - Passion for numbers.
 Even the most right-brained marketers have a passion for numbers and ROI.
 How else do companies know that their promotional efforts are working?
 Whether they’re tracking retweets, click-throughs, or video views, marketers live and breathe metrics.
 Great marketers are analytical so they can prove the value of their work.

 - Curiosity.
 The marketing landscape is ever-changing, and opportunities arise every day for businesses to promote their products in new and exciting ways.
 But marketers wouldn’t be able to seize these opportunities if they don’t continually ask, "What if?"
 Great marketers stay curious and are lifelong learners.

 Now that you know what’s recommended (if not required) to thrive in a marketing role, let’s take a look at the job market for marketers.
 How many people are looking for marketing jobs, and what companies are looking for them?
 Is there room for growth and innovation?

 The Marketing Job Market